-- Collection of surface soil samples for laboratory analyses. - Advancement of test borings to characterize the Site's subsurface, for the collection and laboratory analysis of subsurface HFM and native soil samples, and for installation of monitoring wells and soil vapor probes. - Collection and laboratory analysis of groundwater samples from the newly installed monitoring wells. - Collection and analyses of soil vapor samples from the soil vapor probes.
+- Collection and laboratory analysis of surface soil samples. - Advancement of test borings to characterize the Site's subsurface fill and native soils, to aid in the collection of fill and native soil samples for laboratory analysis, and for installation of monitoring wells and soil vapor probes. - Collection and laboratory analysis of groundwater samples from existing and newly installed monitoring wells. - Collection and laboratory analyses of soil vapor samples from the soil vapor probes.